Collaborative Divorce or a “Private Divorce” FAQ’s

 B. The Collaborative Process and Why it is Successful:

 The collaborative process primarily entails informal discussions and joint meetings for the purpose of settling the issues.
 The clients and their lawyers commit to resolving differences justly and equitably without resort to court proceedings.
-The process utilizes informal discovery, such as the voluntary exchange of documents and the engagement of agreed upon neutral experts and other collaborative professionals.
+The process utilizes informal discovery, such as the voluntary exchange of documents and the engagement of agreed-upon neutral experts and other collaborative professionals.
 The lawyers assist the clients in determining the information both clients need in order to reach a settlement.
 Each client’s questions and concerns are respected and addressed in a reasonable and dignified atmosphere.

 Collaborative law uses problem-solving negotiations that do not include adversarial techniques or tactics.
 Most collaborative lawyers are specially trained in interest-based negotiation, which focuses on ascertaining and meeting the clients’ expressed goals, needs, and desires.
 Although the lawyer still advocates for the client in the collaborative process, there is no posturing, no threatening, and no deception utilized to reach a satisfactory conclusion for the client.
 The clients are responsible for the outcome.
 They work with their lawyers to understand the legal consequences, both for themselves and the other client.
 The collaborative process is designed to achieve each client’s best possible outcome under the circumstances, an outcome acceptable to them both.

-Whereas the traditional litigation model is based upon each lawyer advocating one client’s position, the collaborative law model encourages understanding of the other client’s interest and concerns.
+Whereas the traditional litigation model is based upon each lawyer advocating one client’s position, the collaborative law model encourages understanding of the other client’s interests and concerns.
 Collaborative law offers the clients an opportunity to learn interest-based negotiating techniques that will facilitate their ability to cooperate with each other in the future, which is especially important if the clients have children.
 Given the opportunity to craft more creative property and parental responsibility and parenting time arrangements than the adversarial process allows, the clients can choose methods of resolving disputes as they arise that will keep them out of the court system and minimize the possibility of future conflicts.

 When clients are committed to settlement and litigation is not an option, creativity and flexibility in problem-solving becomes the norm.
 If the clients believe that bringing in a third party would be helpful, they can jointly engage the services of a mediator for a session, or bring in an arbitrator or case evaluator to break the logjam of a knotty issue that is blocking settlement.
 They may also elect to use the collaborative team model, which involves engaging a mental health professional (MHP) and a financial professional (FP) at the start of the case, both of whom are neutral.
 The MHP assists with the emotional issues that often interfere with communication and block settlement, and the FP assists with budgetary and other financial considerations for both parties.
 The lawyers, MHP and FP comprise the collaborative team, and the team’s goal is to assist the clients with achieving a maximized outcome under the circumstances.
 The possibilities that exist in the collaborative framework are limited only by the imaginations of the clients and their commitment to settlement.

 One of the most attractive aspects of collaborative law for many clients is the fact that it is conducted in private, with the exception of the final “prove-up” of the divorce.
-In the privacy of one of the lawyer’s or other collaborative professional’s offices, the clients can discuss sensitive issues that they might prefer not to air in the public arena of the courtroom.
+In the privacy of one of the lawyers or other collaborative professional’s offices, the clients can discuss sensitive issues that they might prefer not to air in the public arena of the courtroom.